top of page

 04

-Our research explores how nano-confinement and key synthetic parameters influence the size, shape, and spatial distribution of catalytic metal nanocrystals.
-By uncovering detailed synthesis–structure–property relationships, we aim to construct a library of metal–2D material heterostructured catalysts with enhanced activity and selectivity for targeted reactions.
+Our research investigates how spatial confinement and critical synthetic parameters govern the size, shape, and spatial distribution of catalytic metal nanocrystals.
+By elucidating detailed synthesis–structure–property relationships, we aim to build a comprehensive library of metal–2D material heterostructured catalysts with enhanced activity and selectivity for targeted chemical reactions.

 Laboratory